Cambus Distillery

 1842 - James Moubray, John's son, takes over the business, as James Moubray & Co.

-1843 - James Moubray & Co. is dissovled, having become bankrupt, and the distillery is passed on to Robert Moubray, John's grandson.
+1843 - James Moubray & Co. is dissovled, having become bankrupt, and the distillery is passed on to Robert Moubray, John's second son.

 1851 - Robert modernises the distillery with the addition of a Coffey still, (licence issued 11 march 1851) giving a production boost of 250 gallons per hour.
 The expansion meant that Cambus was now one of the largest grain distilleries in Scotland.